Azure-Samples/ms-identity-python-flask-webapp-authentication/README.md

 ## Running the sample

-- To run the sample, navigate to the root of the project and run the command `python3 i_oidc_my_org.py`
+- To run the sample, open a terminal window.
+Navigate to the root of the project.
+Be sure your virtual environment with dependencies is activated ([Prerequisites](#prerequisites)).
+Run the command `python i_oidc_my_org.py`
 - Navigate to `http://localhost:5000` in your browser

 ## Explore the sample